Earl Thomas: Baltimore Ravens

 On August 21, 2020, Thomas and fellow safety Chuck Clark got into an altercation during practice after Thomas missed a coverage that allowed Mark Andrews to score a long touchdown.
 Thomas then punched Clark and was sent home.
 After the Ravens advised Thomas not to come to practice on August 22, they released him the next day for conduct detrimental to the team–or, as the team put it, "personal conduct that has adversely affected the Baltimore Ravens".
-His release came after players told coach John Harbaugh and general manager Eric DeCosta that they did not want Thomas back on the team.
+His release came after players told coach John Harbaugh and general manager Eric DeCosta they did not want Thomas back on the team.
 Harbaugh consulted the team's "Leadership Council" of veteran players, and only one of them wanted Thomas to return.
 No other team signed him during the season.

 According to an article by The Athletic, even though Thomas had made seven of the last nine Pro Bowls, he had developed a reputation for being "uncoachable."
-According to a number of his former Seahawks teammates and coaches, the Seahawks had been able to manage the situation until 2017, when Chancellor suffered a career-ending neck injury (he did not play at all in 2018 and retired the following spring) and Sherman had his season prematurely ended by a ruptured Achilles tendon.
+According to a number of his former Seahawks teammates and coaches, they had been able to manage the situation until 2017, when Chancellor suffered a career-ending neck injury and Sherman had his season prematurely ended by a ruptured Achilles tendon.
 In what proved to be a warning sign, Thomas put out feelers to the Cowboys, which was dismissed at the time as "Earl being Earl."
-By 2018, he frequently refused to practice, ostensibly to protect his value in free agency.
+By 2018, he frequently refused to practice, apparently to protect his value in free agency.

 While in Baltimore, Thomas never really became a part of the Ravens' locker-room culture.
-He was often fined for skipping meetings or showing up late, and left the team on his own at least twice.
+He was often fined for skipping meetings or showing up late and left the team on his own at least twice.
 During the 2020 preseason, Thomas became increasingly surly and withdrawn, frequently skipping meetings and walk-throughs.
-The altercation with Clark happened in part because Clark believed Thomas would not have blown the coverage had he taken part in walk-throughs.
-According to The Athletic, Thomas' reputation for being uncoachable and a poor teammate was the reason that no other team signed him after his release by the Ravens.
-Reportedly, the Houston Texans were thinking about signing him, but decided against it after several players let it be known that they did not want him on the team.
+The altercation with Clark happened in part because he believed if Thomas had taken part in walk-throughs, he wouldn't have blown the coverage.
+According to The Athletic, Thomas' reputation for being uncoachable and a poor teammate was why no other team signed him after his release by the Ravens.
+Reportedly, the Houston Texans considered signing him, but decided against it after several of their players objected to possibly being his teammate.

+Retirement

+Thomas was nominated to the Pro Football Hall of Fame in 2024 and again in 2025.
+In 2024 he was a semi-finalist.